ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

     <img src="asset/Nvidia_cuda_compatibility.png", width="400">
 </p>

+### Initial Check:
 Check whether cuda is already installed on your system or not.
 In the terminal, run:
 ```
 nvcc --version
 ```
-It should show: nvcc not installed but can be installed by sudo apt install nvidia-cuda-toolkit.
+It should show: nvcc not installed but can be installed by 'sudo apt install nvidia-cuda-toolkit'.
-### Manual Installation:
+### Binary Installation:
 Download cuda 10.1 from this website: https://developer.nvidia.com/cuda-10.1-download-archive-update2.
 Click on Linux--->x86_64--->Ubuntu--->18.04--->runfile (local), you will get the installation method.
 Now, run the following commands in the terminal:
 ```
 wget http://developer.download.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda_10.1.243_418.87.00_linux.run